Anthony Walongwa

-Anthony Walongwa (born 15 October 1993) is a Congolese professional footballer who currently plays as a centre-back for Fontenay.
+Anthony Walongwa (born 15 October 1993) is a professional footballer who plays as a centre-back for Championnat National 3 club USSA Vertou.
+Born in France, he is a former DR Congo youth international.

+Personal life

+Walongwa was born in Nantes, in the west of France, to a father from the Democratic Republic of the Congo and a mother from the Republic of Congo.
+He holds French and Congolese nationalities.

 Club career

 A youth product of Nantes, Walongwa made his professional debut in May 2016, in a 2–1 Ligue 1 defeat against Caen.

 International career

-Walongwa was born in France to a father from the Democratic Republic of the Congo and a mother from the Republic of Congo.
-He represented the DR Congo U20s in the 2013 Toulon Tournament, and the 2015 African U-20 Championship qualification.
+Walongwa represented the DR Congo U20s in the 2013 Toulon Tournament, and the 2015 African U-20 Championship qualification.